re-data/re-data/README.md

 Will be detected.
 All data including anomalies is saved directly into your data warehouse so you can easily integrate any existing alerting with it.

+## Data testing

+re_data supports writing data tests by adding `dbt_expectations` library (and some our test macros) to dbt project created.
+We recommend using it, to test both:
+ * tables you are monitoring
+ * metrics about your data created by re_data

 # Getting started

 Follow our getting started toy shop tutorial! [here 🎈🚙 🦄](getting_started/toy_shop_analysis/README.md)